mahsasheikh/M01-tool/User Manual.md

 ---

-# **HybGen User Guide**
+# **M01 tool User Guide**

 ## **Introduction**

-Welcome to **HybGen**, a fully automated tool designed for generating small molecule-peptide hybrids and docking them into curated protein structures.
+Welcome to **M01 tool**, a fully automated tool designed for generating small molecule-peptide hybrids and docking them into curated protein structures.
 This user manual will guide you through the installation process, hybrid generation, and docking simulation steps, ensuring smooth usage of the software.

 ---